gabsi20/mmp2a/README.md

 ###The MIT License###
 ===============
-Copyright (c) 2009 Anton Grigoryev
+Copyright (c) 2015 Alexander Gabriel, Sebastian Huber

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal